-EN470 WORLD LITERATURES IN
+WORLD LITERATURES IN TRANSLATION

+(3) F/Even Years

-TRANSLATION F/Even Years EN470 is a focused study of western and non-western literary texts translated into English.
+EN470 is a focused study of western and non-western literary texts translated into English.
 The course may be offered in the literatures of Europe, Asia, Africa, Latin America, the Middle East, and others.
 The course may be repeated for credit when different subject matters or periods are covered.
 Prerequisite: EN111; any 200-level literature course or consent of instructor.

-THE MODERN JAPANESE NOVEL F/Odd Years
+THE MODERN JAPANESE NOVEL

+(3)F/Odd Years

 EN473 is a focused study of selected modern Japanese novels against a background of social, political, and cultural developments from the end of the Meiji period (circa 1912) to the present.
+The course may be repeated for credit when different subject matters or periods are covered.
 Prerequisite: EN111; any 200-level literature course or consent of instructor.